tidyverse/tidyverse.org/content/blog/gargle-1-2-0/index.md

 categories: [package]
 tags: [gargle, bigrquery, googledrive, googlesheets4]
-rmd_hash: 56975892ad13523a
+rmd_hash: 009a761ddacc3a93

 ---

 We're psyched to announce the release of [gargle](https://gargle.r-lib.org) 1.2.0. gargle is meant to take some of the pain out of working with Google APIs and is mostly aimed at the *maintainers* of R packages that call Google APIs.

 Packages that use gargle internally include [bigrquery](https://bigrquery.r-dbi.org), [gmailr](https://gmailr.r-lib.org), [googleAuthR](https://code.markedmondson.me/googleAuthR/), [googledrive](https://googledrive.tidyverse.org), and [googlesheets4](https://googlesheets4.tidyverse.org).
-Users of those packages, especially those who take an interest in the details around auth, may want to read on.
+As a conservative lower bound, gargle facilitates more than 1.5 million requests per day and over 50 million requests per month.
+Users of these packages, especially those who take an interest in the details around auth, may want to read on.

 You can install gargle from CRAN with: